michaelyuen/mikey.baby/src/pages/index.md

 # <span>my</span>Bio

+👽👋🏻 Greetings, earthling! _(my Dad would always say this)_

-👋🏻 I'm Michael but some people call me `my`.
+My name is Michael but some people call me `my`.
 I love to create order.

 I am a ~🤖 robot~, ~👽 alien~, 👨🏻‍🌾 human bean, and I live in 📍NYC.